cp-algorithms/cp-algorithms/src/graph/2SAT.md

 for each variable $x$ there will be two vertices $v_x$ and $v_{\lnot x}$.
 The edges will correspond to the implications.

-Lets look at the example in 2-CNF form:
+Let's look at the example in 2-CNF form:

 $$(a \lor \lnot b) \land (\lnot a \lor b) \land (\lnot a \lor \lnot b) \land (a \lor \lnot c)$$